Key Takeaways

 Operating large commercial motor vehicles (CMVs) like 18-wheelers, buses, and utility vehicles in Indiana requires a special license known as a commercial driver’s license (CDL).
-This license is proof that you have the skills and knowledge to safely handle these larger rigs, whether they are carrying passengers or chemically reactive cargo.
+Obtaining a CDL in Indiana involves passing a skills test and holding a CDL permit to demonstrate your ability to safely handle these larger rigs, whether they are carrying passengers or hazardous cargo.

 What is Required for a CDL in Indiana?